890 Rue Sainte Catherine O,

 2 people favorited this theater

-The Capitol opened on 2nd April 1921 for the Famous Players circuit.
-The opening programme had Cecil B. DeMilles motion picture “Forbidden Fruit” as the main attraction.
-It could originally seat over 2600 (seating was somewhat reduced a couple decades later) and was one of the most grandiose and luxurious theaters ever built in Montréal.
-It was called "Canada’s Greatest Playhouse" in opening day newspaper ads.
+The Capitol Theatre opened on 2nd April 1921 for the Famous Players circuit.
+The opening programme had Cecil B. DeMilles motion picture “Forbidden Fruit” starring Agnes Ayers as the main attraction.
+It could originally seat over 2,600 (seating was somewhat reduced a couple decades later) and was one of the most grandiose and luxurious theatres ever built in Montréal.
+It was called "Canada’s Greatest Playhouse" in opening day newspaper advertisements.

 A main feature of the auditorium was the elaborate coffered ceiling, together with giant Corinthian columns lining the walls.
+It was equipped with a Warren organ which had a 4 manual console and 28 ranks of pipes.
 An unusual feature was the organ pipes set into the alcoves above the box seats on the side-walls.

-By the 50s, it had become a roadshow house with long runs of blockbuster epics.
+By the1950’s, it had become a roadshow house with long runs of blockbuster epics.
 For instance, "The Ten Commandments" ran for more than a year in 1956-57.
 Air conditioning was installed during this period of time.

-The Capitol was closed and later razed in 1973, to make way for an office building.
+The Capitol Theatre was closed and later razed in 1973, to make way for an office building.

 Just login to your account and subscribe to this theater